QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Why are updates no longer happening here for this repository?
 Please read over <a href="#important-message-original">here</a>.

+#### Where can I find the games for this repo?
+(404 errors, etc.)
+Due to piracy concerns, size, etc. this has been moved over <a href="https://github.com/QuiteAFancyEmerald/HU-Archive">here</a>.

 #### Supports
 - Youtube.com
 - Discord.com